 - Contains about 200 servings of the recommended amount of instant tea per mug (1/4 tsp).

-Moreover, the caffeine in green tea stimulates the brain, allowing you to feel more alert and focused.
+The caffeine in green tea stimulates the brain, allowing you to feel more alert and focused.
 The bioactive compounds in green tea might also enhance the performance of a person’s memory and thinking.

 Should you drink more green tea for gut health and glucose control?

 Green tea is an overall healthy drink and clearly has a beneficial place in our diets.
-But you should always consult a registered dietitian before consuming green tea extract as supplements or adding large quantities of green tea to your daily beverage intake.
+However, you should always consult a registered dietitian before consuming green tea extract as supplements or adding large quantities of green tea to your daily beverage intake.

 Still, there’s no harm in drinking a few cups of brewed green tea every day – not only is it good for you, but it’s tasty!